Jahazielvaz/ultimate-reactjs-practice/basic-principles-practice-1/CHALLENGE.md

 COMPLETED

 - State Understanding and Management: One thing to keep in mind is that the this keyword, when passing in state, refers to the actual component.
 NOTE: The advantage is that you can manage and change the values from within state, and it'll change it in the places where you call it.
 For example, you can change a component when the user inputs something by changing the state.
 Remember that props are immutable, where as state is not.
+COMPLETED

 - Event Handling: This is very correlated to state.
 Master this.
 NOTE: Convention for event handlers is to state what they do, and then to add the name handler to it, so developers know that you're executing it when the event is triggered.
+COMPLETED

+- Bind a function to a custom element: Basically in order to be able to input custom data in your updated state, the event handler needs to be bound to the custom element where the props are being passed in.
+COMPLETED

 - Referencing a function inside a stateful component, on a stateless component.